Sahar Dolatshahi: Career

-Dolatshahi made her cinematic debut with a small role in Asghar Farhadi’s *Fireworks Wednesday*, his third feature film.
-Farhadi cast her for a brief role comprising three scenes, and the film became one of the most-watched releases of 2006.

-In 2006, she appeared in her second film, *M for Mother*, directed by Rasoul Mollagholipour, alongside actors such as Golshifteh Farahani, Ali Shadman, Hossein Yari, and Jamshid Hashempour.
-She played Farzaneh, a journalist and friend of Sepideh (played by Golshifteh Farahani), who used her profession to help resolve her friend’s issues.
-The film was the second most-watched release of that year.
+Dolatshahi made her cinematic debut with a brief, three-scene role in Asghar Farhadi's third feature film, Fireworks Wednesday, which became one of the most-watched releases of 2006.
+That same year, she appeared in Rasoul Mollagholipour's M for Mother alongside Golshifteh Farahani, Ali Shadman, Hossein Yari, and Jamshid Hashempour.
+She portrayed Farzaneh, a journalist who uses her profession to help her friend Sepideh (played by Farahani).
+The film went on to become the second most-watched release of the year.

-In 2008, she appeared in Abbas Kiarostami’s *Shirin* and Bahram Beyzai’s *When We Are All Asleep*.
-These films were released in spring 2009 and January 2012, respectively.
+In 2008, she worked with two other acclaimed directors, appearing in Abbas Kiarostami's Shirin and Bahram Beyzai's When We Are All Asleep, which were released in spring 2009 and January 2012, respectively.

-In *Gold and Copper*, directed by Homayoun Assadian, Dolatshahi was nominated for Best Supporting Actress at the 14th House of Cinema Celebration.
-She played a head nurse in a hospital where a cleric’s wife is admitted due to multiple sclerosis.
-The film received nominations in six categories at the 28th Fajr Film Festival, including Best Film, Director, Screenplay, Editing, Music, and Makeup, with Negar Javaherian winning the Crystal Simorgh for Best Actress.
+Her performance as a head nurse in Homayoun Assadian's Gold and Copper earned her a nomination for Best Supporting Actress at the 14th House of Cinema Celebration.
+The film itself received six nominations at the 28th Fajr Film Festival including Best Film, Director, and Screenplay with co-star Negar Javaherian winning the Crystal Simorgh for Best Actress.

-In 2010, she appeared in two films: *Earth Runner* by Kamal Tabrizi and *Sorrow* by Morteza Farshbaf.
-Both films, delayed by censorship, were released in 2016 and 2017 to lukewarm reception.
-In *Sorrow*, Dolatshahi provided voice acting alongside Peyman Maadi.
-The film won four awards at the Busan, Deauville, and Tallinn Black Nights international festivals.
+In 2010, Dolatshahi starred in Kamal Tabrizi's Earth Runner and Morteza Farshbaf's Sorrow (also known as Mourning).
+Both films faced censorship delays, eventually receiving limited releases in 2016 and 2017 to lukewarm domestic receptions.
+In Sorrow, which won four awards at the Busan, Deauville, and Tallinn Black Nights international film festivals, Dolatshahi provided voice acting alongside Peyman Maadi.